Nvreformat/Etherboot/README.md

 Notes
 -----
->*Max kernel size is approximately 5.5 MB
+>*The maximum kernel size is approximately 5.5 MB

 >*This has only been tested on the B+ model.
 So if anyone has got another model with ethernet port, please inform me if there are any issues with it.